 You probably already know that I am about as evidenced based as they come.
 I want to see peer-reviewed research before I am certain of anything.
 In fact, the information that I provide to patients on my website comes from scientific literature primarily.

 Often, however, there is scarce research, and in this case, I need to take a historical perspective.
 This is definitely true with reflexology, which is an ancient healing practice.
 It’s been used for millennia, and there are hundreds of thousands of personal testimonials to back it up.
 This means that the proof is in the pudding?

-Exactly What is Reflexology?
+What Exactly is Reflexology?

 Vitalism is at the core of reflexology.
 This is the popular concept that an innate intelligence governs our body, promotes self-healing, and monitors us.
 It is similar to how, after cutting yourself, for example, a bandage might stimulate your body’s natural tendency to clot blood.
 This is how reflexologist’s see their systematic approach to foot massage and hand massage.
 They see this form of massage as stimulating the healing response by stimulating the nervous system.

 Reflexology has a rich history.
 There are several theories that explain this beautiful healing art.
-Let’s look at them in detail:

 How Reflexology Works